Tagant, Mauritanie موريتانيا - Things to Do in Tagant

 Top Things to Do in Tagant

-Booking Tip: Arrange guided excursions through local operators for $30-50 per day including transport.
+Booking Tip: Arrange guided tours through local operators in Tidjikja for $30-50 per day including 4WD transport.
 Best visited during cooler months (November-March).
-Ensure your guide has knowledge of geological features and local history.
+Look for guides with geological knowledge and ensure vehicles are well-equipped for desert conditions.

 Getting There